-"These popinjays of the court are ready enough to wave their rapiers and shout, when there are four good miles between them and the foe," said Saxon, as we made our way through the crowd.
-"I fear that they will scarce be as forward when there is a line of musketeers to be faced, and a brigade of horse, perhaps, charging down upon their flank.
-But here comes friend Lockarby, with news written upon his face."

-"I have a report to make, colonel," said Reuben, hurrying breathlessly up to us.
-"You may remember that I and my company were placed on guard this day at the eastern gate."
+'These popinjays of the Court are ready enough to wave their rapiers and shout when there are four good miles between them and the foe,' said Saxon as we made our way through the crowd.
+'I fear that they will scarce be as forward when there is a line of musqueteers to be faced, and a brigade of horse perhaps charging down upon their flank.
+But here comes friend Lockarby, with news written upon his face.'
+'I have a report to make, Colonel,' said Reuben hurrying breathlessly up to us.
+'You may remember that I and my company were placed on guard this day at the eastern gate.'
 Saxon nodded.